autred/blog/faq.md

 ---
-layout:     post
+layout: page
 title: FAQ
-date:       2016-05-13 23:59:29
-summary:    Frequently asked questions.
-categories:
+permalink: /faq
 ---

 How are you different from all the other stats sites?